The 25 lawsuits Arizona has filed against Trump: What to know | Phoenix New Times

 What it’s about: Mayes joined 16 state attorneys general in this lawsuit filed in Massachusetts.
 Since January, the Trump administration has canceled and delayed grant funding meetings for the National Institutes of Health.
 Additionally, the NIH has “recently terminated large swaths of already-issued grants” for ongoing projects over their “perceived connection to ‘DEI,’ ‘transgender issues,’ ‘vaccine hesitancy,” or another topic disfavored by the current administration,” according to a press release from Mayes.
 The lawsuit is challenging these delays and terminations.

-The latest: On June 23, Judge William Young ruled that the defendant’s actions to cancel and delay NIH funding were “arbitrary and capricious in violation” of the law, ruling the administration’s policy “void” and “of no force and effect.”
-The administration filed a motion to stay his ruling pending appeal, but that order was denied.
-The case will now make its way through the U.S. Court of Appeals.
+The latest: In late June, Judge William Young ruled that the defendant’s actions to cancel and delay NIH funding were “arbitrary and capricious in violation” of the law, ruling the administration’s policy “void” and “of no force and effect.”
+The case’s bench trial is scheduled for Sept.
+22. Both parties will meet one time ahead of the trial, on Sept.
+9, for a final pretrial conference.

 click to enlarge robert f. kennedy jr.